 Students who have been academically suspended from John Tyler Community College may re-enroll after serving a onesemester suspension.
-Students who have been academically suspended from any other institution of higher education may enroll after submitting their college transcripts and copies of their letters of suspension.
-Students who have been dismissed from any institution, including John Tyler Community College, are normally not admitted to the institution.
-Dismissed students may petition the Academic Status Committee by submitting their requests to the dean of students requesting exceptions to this policy.
+Students who have been academically suspended from any other institution of higher education may enroll after submitting their transcript or a copy of their letter of suspension to the Counseling Center.
+Academically dismissed students from John Tyler or any other institution, may petition the Academic Status Committee by submitting their request for exception to this policy to the dean of students.
+All petitions must be submitted in writing at least four weeks prior to the first day of classes for the semester in which admission is sought.
+Students dismissed for disciplinary reasons may petition the Threat Assessment Team by submitting their requests to the dean of students requesting exceptions to this policy.
 All petitions must be submitted in writing at least four weeks prior to the first day of classes for the semester in which admission is sought.

-Sex Offender Admissions Policy
+Sex Offender and Crimes Against Minors Registry Admissions Policy

 Section 23-2:2:1 of the Code of Virginia requires that the VCCS send enrollment information to the Virginia State Police concerning applicants to institutions of higher education.
-This information is transmitted electronically and compared against the Virginia Criminal Information Network and National Crime Information Center Convicted Sexual Offender Registry.
+This information is transmitted electronically and compared against the Virginia Criminal Information Network and National Crime Information Center Convicted Sex Offender and Crimes Against Minors Registry.

-When the College receives such notification, the following procedures apply:
+If the College receives notification, the following procedures apply: